nikolay327/gdml-tess-shifter/README.md

 # gdml-tess-shifter

-A specialized tool for editing vertex information of a tessellated solid contained in a GDML file containing only one tessellated solid.
+A specialized tool for editing vertex information of all tessellated solids contained in a GDML file.
-The aim is to move the center of mass of the tessellated solid to the origin.
+The aim is to move the center of mass of the tessellated solids to the origin.
 This is done to avoid problems with the bounding box when generating vertices in a Monte Carlo simulation inside the geometry.
 Additionally, rotations are also possible.<br />

 To use, source `./src/shift-coord.sh` and `./src/rotate-coord.sh`.<br />